o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 string[] tags               # optional: tags which are useful for filtering and categorizing entities further.
 ```

-Those information will be obtained from `SimulationInfoComponentRequestBus`.
+This information will be obtained from `SimulationInfoComponentRequestBus`.

 ## GetNamedPoses service

 Simulation expert using O3DE Editor can add entity with component from ROS2 gem called `Named Pose Editor Component`.
-This component will require `TransformService` and dependent service `BoxShapeService` and `SphereShapeService`
+This component will require `TransformService` and dependent services `BoxShapeService` and `SphereShapeService`
-The  `Named Pose Component` will contain two configurable field called `description` and `tags`.
+The  `Named Pose Component` will contain two configurable fields called `description` and `tags`.
 During creation of game component (`CreateGameEntity`) the TagComponent from LmbrCentral gem will be created and fed with list of tags.
 Creating the TagComponent is useful to make this feature compatible with O3DE's tag system.
-The box or sphere shape component allows to define optional boundaries around named pose.
+The box or sphere shape component allows to definition of optional boundaries around the named pose.

 **Important** Convex hull bound shape will not be supported yet.

-Calling service `GetNamedPose` will discover those components and returns theirs configuration.
+Calling service `GetNamedPose` will discover those components and return their configuration.

 Service definition [GetNamedPoses.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetNamedPoses.srv):
 ```